Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models/README.md

 <br>

-# Step-by-Step Instructions for Reimplementing Our Experiments
+# Step-by-Step Instructions for Reimplementing Our Experiments on MiniGPT-4
 > Note: a single A100 80G GPU is sufficient to launch the following experiments.
 <br>